smolquants/papr-review-2023-02/review/funding-rates.md

 won't be.
 Which means papr holders backed by these NFTs should expect negative funding rates in these scenarios and are less likely to hold their papr tokens.

-Notice, if `f_perp` also incorporates the interest rate component, then when using an LSD as the quote for targeting, should expect papr funding rates to be the funding rate on the perp adjusted for risk-free (i.e. appetite for NFT leverage thru the perp) divided by `LTV`, since the no arb strategy would produce
+Notice, if `f_perp` also incorporates the interest rate component, then when using a non-rebasing LSD as the quote for targeting (instead of ETH), should expect papr funding rates to be the funding rate on the perp adjusted for risk-free (i.e. appetite for NFT leverage thru the perp) divided by `LTV`, since the no arb strategy would produce

 ```